Checking the app is working

 In some instances, after updating the app it fails to recognise the Bluetooth connection even though Bluetooth has been turned on.

 This is a fault with the android, but could also apply to the iPhone.
-To correct this fault, Bluetooth and location settings must be switched on at the same time.
+To fix this fault, Bluetooth and location settings must be switched on at the same time.